Hot-melt Extrusion Formulation Screening

 Hot-melt extrusion (HME) is the most preferred and effective method for manufacturing amorphous solid dispersions at a production scale.
 Still, this technique's main disadvantage consists of consuming large amounts of samples when used for formulation development.
 Dead volumes within the equipment yield cause unavoidable losses.

 MeltPrep VCM is the novel screening method that allows the preparation of thermoplastic dosage forms (e.g., ASDs or implants in the milligram to gram-scale).
 The great innovation of this technology consists of a totally lossless approach to melt material into a defined shape without air inclusions.
 VCM lossless approach is a powerful tool to speed up pharmaceutical formulation and process design.

 How does VCM speed up drug formulation development?

 There are various stages in drug formulation development.
-In drug discovery and pre-clinical stage of formulation, there are many compounds to deal with, and the costs are rather high, small scale extrusion methods are used in this phase, and around 5-10 g of material is generally needed for every experiment.
+There are many compounds to deal with in drug discovery and the pre-clinical stage of formulation, and the costs are rather high.
+Small scale extrusion methods are used in this phase, and around 5-10 g of material is generally needed for every experiment.

-MeltPrep VCM Tool can make a significant difference in this early formulation stage development as it works with few milligrams of a formulation, significantly reducing material waste and so the costs related to it.
+MeltPrep VCM Tool can make a significant difference in this early formulation stage development.
+It works with few milligrams of a formulation, significantly reducing material waste and its costs.
 Costs and amounts are generally reduced as we proceed to the next stages of formulation development.